California Wants to Force Non-Profits to Turn Over Their Donor Lists.

 Many donors simply will not give unless they can keep their donations confidential.

 Forced disclosure of donor names to state governments undermines donors’ reliance on anonymity and, in turn, threatens the ability of charitable organizations to rely on those donors.

-Collection of Charitable Donor Information Puts Donors to Unpopular Causes at Risk.
+State Collection of Donor Data Puts Donors to Unpopular Causes at Risk.